dodokangaroo/denizenrift/README.md

 webserver/assets/app.js

-The server code is found in the server folder and it is written in coffee-script and uses Socket.IO to handle websocket connections and data.
+The server code is found in the server folder and it is written in coffee-script and uses WS to handle websocket connections and data.
 It is loaded by the webserver and listens on the same port.

 The webserver is started at webserver/app.coffee, it is a simple webserver